CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     + ``STD``: Change to adhere better to coding standards. ``SML`` can be omitted.
     + ``DOC``: Change in documentation *of matlab code* (in ``examples/``, ``mvpa/``, ``tests/``).
     + ``EXC``: Change in exercises.
 This could go together with ``WEB`` or ``DOC``, and/or ``RUN``.
-    + ``LNC``: Indicates that the contributor permits distribution of his changes using the applicable license(s) of CoSMoMVPA.
-Only needed for a person's first contribution; after the first contribution this permission is assumed.
-If you made several commits but the first did not contain this tag, just make a new commit containing the text '``LNC: applies to previous commits``'.
     + ``LZY``: 'Apologies for being lazy here but cannot be bothered to describe the changes in detail'.
 Acceptable in exceptional cases, including after *n* hours of continuous coding, when *n* is large; or when presenting a workshop on CoSMoMVPA_ the very next day (these are not mutually exclusive).
 If you know what your are doing this can go together with the ``-a`` option in ``git``.
     + ``MSC``: Miscellaneous changes, not covered by any of the other tags.
     + ``NF``: New feature.